 MIB does not maintain prescription drug history or credit information on individuals.
 MIB members report information to MIB using proprietary and highly confidential codes to signify different medical conditions and other conditions affecting the insurability of the proposed insured.
 These are conditions that have a material impact on mortality or morbidity and are reported under broad categories of verified medical histories or conditions.

+The accuracy of information in MIB Consumer Files is of paramount importance to MIB.
 MIB and its member companies are fully committed to ensuring that only accurate, timely, verified and complete information is reported to MIB.
+MIB has long provided consumers with the right to obtain their MIB Consumer File (if one exists) in order to ensure its accuracy and completeness.
 In fact, out of all the free disclosures that we provide to consumers, we find that only 1-2% of these Consumer Files have to be amended due to inaccurate or incomplete information.
-Based on the very low incidence of corrections that are made to MIB Consumer Files, we are confident that MIB’s files are highly accurate and reflect the uncompromising efforts of MIB and its member companies to report information that is accurate, timely, verified and complete, as required by MIB’s General Rules, Internal Procedural Rules and federal regulations (the Fair Credit Reporting Act).

 If an identity thief stole an individual's MIB Consumer File, it would not yield the precious data from which to steal the individual's medical identity.
 An MIB file doesn't contain a health plan member identification number, the critical component from which thieves obtain prescription drugs or medical services under an individual's name and health plan coverage.
 In fact, MIB files do not contain any personal identifiers such as address or telephone numbers, unencrypted Social Security numbers (SSN), driver's license numbers or account numbers (with or without associated PINs).